Nitrokey/nitrokey-documentation/nethsm/index.rst

 This documentation describes the NetHSM software and hardware.

 The NetHSM software can be either used on the NetHSM hardware, or as a Docker container.
-This documentation only covers the Docker container in the Integration chapter.
+This documentation only covers the Docker container in the `Integration <integration.html>`__ chapter.

 The NetHSM software features a REST API to perform installation, administration and operational tasks.
 The recommended way to use the REST API is through the `nitropy <https://github.com/Nitrokey/pynitrokey>`_ tool.